Secrecy at the heart of Assange's world

 Assange has found his relations with women exposed to public scrutiny this year as he fights extradition proceedings.

-At one hearing, a defense lawyer said he did not dispute that the two women in the case found Assange's "sexual behavior in these encounters disreputable, discourteous, disturbing or even pushing toward the boundaries of what they were comfortable with."
+At one hearing, a defence lawyer said he did not dispute that the two women in the case found Assange's "sexual behaviour in these encounters disreputable, discourteous, disturbing or even pushing towards the boundaries of what they were comfortable with."

-But he reiterated the sexual activities that occurred had taken place with consent and, unlike in Sweden, could not be criminalized under English law.
+But he reiterated the sexual activities that occurred had taken place with consent and, unlike in Sweden, could not be criminalised under English law.

 Born in July 1971 in Townsville on Australia's Queensland coast, Assange has rarely had a fixed base, but over the past year, he has lived at an English country house owned by a backer under strict bail conditions imposed last December.